|JD Edwards EnterpriseOne Applications Localizations for India Implementation Guide,

 Print the manufacturer details for manufacturer tax invoice number, excise registration number, and excise tax duty paid, as well as the First Stage Dealer details (tax invoice number, excise registration number, and excise tax duty paid).

-The line amount charged by an excise-registered dealer includes the excise duty.
+The line amount that an excise-registered dealer charges includes the excise duty.
 The excise-registered dealer issues an excise tax invoice for the duty paid on goods so that the buyer can claim Cenvat credit.

 If your company has an exclusive excise invoice, the Central Excise department requires that you maintain three copies of an invoice: